Stay up-to date with NEET News

 Past Dates and Events

-Medical aspirants can check the NEET eligibility criteria here to know the qualifications, age limit, number of attempts etc. NEET eligibility criteria is separate for the exam and admissions to MBBS, BDS, and other medical courses.
-Check eligibility criteria for NEET 2021 given below before applying.
+Medical aspirants can check the NEET eligibility criteria here to know the qualifications, age limit, number of attempts etc. Check eligibility criteria for NEET 2022 given below before applying.

 Is 12th marks important for MBBS?
 Yes.

-What is the age limit for NEET exam?
-Well, there is no upper age limit for NEET 2021.
+What is the age limit for the NEET exam?
+Well, there is no upper age limit for NEET 2022.

-How many attempts for NEET ?
-There is no restriction on number of limits.
+How many attempts for NEET?
+There is no restriction on the number of limits.

 |Nationality||Indian Nationals, NRIs, PIOs, OCIs and Foreign Nationals|